brunousml/luisalab_test/README.md

 https://virtualenv.pypa.io/en/latest/userguide/

 ## Start Server
 This command will install dependencies with pip.
-After install dependencies he will run command runserver.
+And will run command `runserver`.

-PS: Check requirements.txt file to ensures all libs are installed.
-For example mysql libs and xml libs to your operational system.

 ```make start```